 - In 1908, none other than Richard Strauss conducted the Berliner Philharmoniker in three concerts at Barcelona’s new “Palace of Catalan Music”.

-- It was a Catalan choral society that initiated the creation of the Palau de la Música over 100 years ago, and that ensemble, the Orfeo Catala, still plays a central role in the programming and functioning of the concert hall today.
+- It was the Catalan choral society that initiated the creation of the Palau de la Música over 100 years ago, and that ensemble, the Orfeo Catala, still plays a central role in the programming and functioning of the concert hall today.

 - “Palace of Catalan Music”: The name is the agenda.
 From the beginning, promotion of Catalan music has been a central mission of the Palau de la Música Catalana.

 - The elaborate decoration of the hall includes 18 so-called “muses” on the back walls of the stage area.
-Their upper bodies are sculpted, while their lower bodies are portrayed in colorful mosaic.
+Their upper bodies are sculpted, while their lower bodies are portrayed in colourful mosaic.
 Through different musical instruments and costumes, each represents a different era or aspect of music.

-- Natural light pours through stained glass windows and skylight of Palau de la Música Catalana, making it the only concert house in the world that relies on sunlight during the day.
+- Natural light pours through stained glass windows and skylight of the Palau de la Música Catalana, making it the only concert house in the world that relies on sunlight during the day.